intermine/im-docs/docs/system-requirements/software/perl.rst

 Manually installing InterMine modules
 -------------------------------------------------

 The InterMine Perl modules are available on CPAN, and you are encouraged to download them from there.
 However, you can install them manually too.
-First you will need to check-out the source code.
-(It is recommended you update your version of Module::Build to at least version 0.36, as this will allow you to automate the dependency installation.)
+First you will need to check-out the source code (it is recommended you update your version of Module::Build to at least version 0.36, as this will allow you to automate the dependency installation).

 From your check out (or unzipped tar file) go to the directory "`intermine/perl/`"